Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers: Embedded Devices as Radio Receivers

-The \ac{DUT} represents an embedded system that, in principle, can be any device equipped with an \ac{ADC}, a serial communication interface, and that we can program the firmware on.
-Unless otherwise noted, we employ an unmodified Nucleo~G474RE development board featuring an STM32~\ac{MCU} as the main exploration platform.
+The \ac{DUT} can be any embedded device with an \ac{ADC}, a serial communication interface, and that we can program the firmware on.
+Unless otherwise noted, the \ac{DUT} is an off-the-shelf Nucleo~G474RE development board featuring an STM32~\ac{MCU}.
 Beyond this reference platform, we further evaluate 13~other devices such as commercially available cryptocurrency hardware wallets based on seven other \acp{MCU}~(see~\autoref{sec:casestudies}).
 The available reception paths vary by device, \eg, depending on the number of \ac{GPIO} pins, internal \ac{ADC} channels, and select on-chip signals.
 For the path configurations, we consider $64$ combinations of the \ac{GPIO} parameters mode (input, output, analog, alternate function), pupd (pull-up / pull-down / none / reserved), value (high, low), output type (open-drain / push-pull).
 We also configure the \ac{ADC} parameters, including the total number of samples per reading, the sample rate, and oversampling.

-The host computer communicates with the \ac{DUT} through a serial interface to configure the \ac{MCU} to a specific combination of reception path and path configuration, trigger an \ac{ADC} sampling operation, and retrieve the resulting samples for offline processing.
+The host computer communicates with the \ac{DUT} through a serial interface to configure the \ac{MCU} to a specific combination of reception path and path configuration, trigger \ac{ADC} sampling, and retrieve \ac{ADC} samples for offline processing.
 This automated workflow enables exhaustive exploration across reception paths, pin configurations, and transmit signal parameters, forming the foundation for our systematic identification of \ac{RF} sensitivities and their subsequent exploitation.

-\subsection{Finding \ac{RF} Sensitivities}
+\subsection{Finding RF Sensitivities}

 We take a phenomenological, measurement-driven approach, empirically characterizing how embedded devices respond to controlled \ac{RF} stimuli (unmodulated carrier signals at full transmit power).
-Our \ac{RF} sensitivity search proceeds exhaustively: We first select a specific reception path–configuration pair on the \ac{DUT}.
-We then collect a block of $N$~\ac{ADC} samples with the \ac{RF} generator turned off, followed by another block with the generator turned on.
-This process is repeated while stepping the carrier frequency, producing a frequency sweep for each possible combination of reception path configuration pair.
+Our \ac{RF} sensitivity search proceeds exhaustively: We first select a specific reception path–configuration pair on the \ac{DUT} and then collect a block of $N$~\ac{ADC} samples with the \ac{RF} generator off, followed by another block with the generator on.
+This process is repeated while stepping the carrier frequency, producing a frequency sweep for each possible combination of reception path and configuration.